LevyMarfim/Wycliffe_Holy_Bible/README.md

 * Make use of the long s as it is used in the original scripts

 ## Usage
 Currently the project is in early development status and has no doable applyance but to build the source code.
-You can help the project by suggesting implementations or supporting it by any finantial means.
+You can help the project by suggesting implementations or supporting it by any financial means.
 If you want to sponsor it consider contacting us.

 > _The Wycliffe Holy Bible Project team gladly thanks the tex.stackexchange.com & stackoverflow.com communities for all the help with LaTeX, LuaLaTeX and Lua coding!_